GrinonBarrett/Taksidos/Core Rules/2=Combat/1=Basics.md

  **•** Rotation, The combatant performs any rotation desired, up to 90 degrees.

- **•** Move, The combatant may move up to their appropriate movement (run or sprint) in a straight line.
+ **•** Move, The combatant may move up to their appropriate movement (using a listed mode of movement) in a straight line.

 ##### Multiple forms of movement
 Unless otherwise noted, a combatant may perform different modes of movement during a round, so long as the following conditions are satisfied: